What Is Your Definition Of The Word "Antique"?

 Antique means that the piece of jewelry is more than 100 years old.
 This is the definition used by most antique dealers and by U.S. customs in order to determine and assess taxes/duties.
 Because many of our items are antique or vintage they will have small scratches, dings, and wear and tear that is typical of an item that has a history.
 We do our best to describe the wear and tear and provide multiple pictures.

 What Is Your Definition Of The Word "Vintage"?

 It seems that everyone uses the word differently.
 We define vintage as anything that is older than 40 years to just shy of one hundred.
-Generally speaking, this covers jewelry made after the Edwardian period, through the Art Deco period and into the forties, fifties and sixties.
+Generally speaking, this covers jewelry made after the Edwardian period, starting a few years into the Art Deco period and through the 70s.

 What Do You Mean When You Use The Word "Modern"?

 We may use the word modern (not capitalized) in a description to indicate that the bracelet, pair of earrings, necklace, etc. has modern lines or style, but if it is used in a title or category, with a capital M, we mean that it is newly designed piece of jewelry with today's stones, pearls, i.e. not vintage, not antique.

 I'm Not Familiar With One Of The Terms You Used In A Description.
 Where Can I Find Out More?

 We have created a Glossary of Terms related to jewelry and gems as a reference tool that continues to evolve and expand over time.
 It has information on the terms used to describe antique jewelry, information on metal composition and characteristics, decorative periods, gemology, history, and fun facts such as those related to symbolism in jewelry.
 It is highly likely that you will find the terms used in our product description, defined in the glossary.
 If you have any questions don't hesitate to contact us!